SummerKaze/HMOS-AppBundleNameForShared/README_EN.md

 ## 📄 Open Source License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details
+This project is licensed under the **Apache License 2.0** - see the [LICENSE](LICENSE) file for details

 ```
-MIT License - You are free to use, modify and distribute this software
+Apache License 2.0 - You are free to use, modify and distribute this software
 ```

 ---